OpenSecuritySummit/oss2019/content/outcomes/Strategic-Challenges/working-sessions/Security-Challenges-An-Introduction.md

 ---
-title        : Security Challenges - An Introduction  # same as the corresponding user|working|product-session
+title        : Security Challenges - An Introduction
 type         : outcome
 track        : Misc
 images       :
-session_type : working-session                   # working-session, user-session, product-session
+session_type : working-session
 technology   :
+categories   : Misc
-categories   :                    # GDPR, Juice Shop, etc. status       : draft              # draft, review-content, done description  : Outcomes from Monday's "Strategic Challenges"
+status       : draft
+description  : Outcomes from Monday's "Strategic Challenges"
 ---

-## Outcomes/Deliverables (recommend)
+## Outcomes/Deliverables

-The outcome was a list of characteristics that could be used to describe the cyber security industry and the problems within it.
+The outcome was a list of characteristics that describe the cyber security industry and the problems within it.
 This was sourced from everyone in attendance.

-## Synopsis and Takeaways (recommend)
+## Synopsis and Takeaways

 The list of characteristics is below: